nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 When using the REST API, the JSON structure of a Task object now also includes:
 - the workflow initiator
 - the workflow title
-- the workflow life cycle state
+- the workflow lifecycle state
 - the graph route URL

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-24476](https://jira.nuxeo.com/browse/NXP-24476).

 ### Nuxeo Streams

-#### Avro serialization for Nuxeo Log/Stream {{since '10.2'}}
+#### Avro Serialization for Nuxeo Log/Stream {{since '10.2'}}

-Avro (http://avro.apache.org) has been integrated to the platform: Avro schema store, Nuxeo Document <> Avro format converter so as to be able to use this format for Nuxeo Stream messages.
-It makes communication with outer world easier (no Nuxeo dependency in the message), makes messages more compact and give backward / forward compatibility in messages format.
+Avro (http://avro.apache.org) has been integrated to the platform: Avro schema store, Nuxeo Document <> Avro format converter to be able to use this format for Nuxeo Stream messages.
+It makes communication with outer world easier (no Nuxeo dependency in the message), makes messages more compact and give backward/forward compatibility in messages format.
 As a consequence, Nuxeo Stream can now encode record with different codec:
 - `legacy`: the original format based on java Externalizable
-- `avro`: avro message with a schema fingerprint header (Nuxeo has an avro ShemaStore service to retrieve schemas).
+- `avro`: Avro message with a schema fingerprint header (Nuxeo has an Avro SchemaStore service to retrieve schemas).
-- `avroBinary`: avro message without schema header so more compact
+- `avroBinary`: Avro message without schema header so more compact
-- `avroJson`: avro in JSON for debug purpose only
+- `avroJson`: Avro in JSON for debugging purpose only

 You can choose the encoding for the different service using `nuxeo.conf` options: